 Equipment Note: If you love making homemade soups, I suggest you invest in a good soup pot.
 I particularly love my 9-quart heavy, enameled cast iron pot for making soup.
 It has a wide bottom, so I can brown the vegetables quickly and they don’t over-crowd and steam.
 The thickness of the bottom is important because it will prevent the food from burning.

-How To Make This Minestrone Recipe
+How To Make Minestrone Soup

 cooking the pasta and cooking the onions